 Sweden's VAT rate: 25%

-Sweden applies a standard VAT rate of 25%, shared with Denmark as the joint highest in the EU.
+Sweden applies a standard VAT rate of 25%, shared with Denmark and Croatia — only Finland (25.5%) and Hungary (27%) charge more.
 This VAT is charged on the full customs value — the product price plus shipping cost — when your parcel clears Swedish customs.
-For a £100 product with £15 shipping, the VAT bill is £28.75 (25% on £115).
-That's a meaningful charge on top of whatever the customer paid at checkout.
+For a £100 product with £15 shipping, the VAT bill is £28.75 (25% on £115) — nearly a third of the product price on top of whatever the customer paid at checkout.

 The hidden costs of shipping to EU customers are felt more acutely in Sweden and Denmark than in lower-VAT EU countries simply because the percentage is higher.
 A product that clears French customs with a €20 VAT charge will carry a €25 charge for the same customer in Stockholm.